NickMcConnell/AngbandPlus/lib/file/readme.txt

-monfrien.txt Possible lines for friendly speaking uniques monspeak.txt Possible lines for speaking uniques news.txt     The game intro screen readme.txt   You are reading this file right now rumors.txt   Possible rumours (for scrolls or rumour and shopkeepers) sample.txt   A sample file for the random line selecting function silly.txt    Silly monster names for hallucination w_cursed.txt Possible names for randomly generated cursed weapon artifacts w_high.txt   Possible names for randomly generated 'powerful' weapon artifacts w_low.txt    Possible names for randomly generated 'weak' weapon artifacts w_med.txt    Possible names for randomly generated 'medium' weapon artifacts
+monfrien.txt Possible lines for friendly speaking uniques monspeak.txt Possible lines for speaking uniques news.txt     The game intro screen noun.txt     Used with 'adject.txt' to generate names for nonweapon artifacts prefix.txt   Used with 'suffix.txt' to generate names for weapon artifacts readme.txt   You are reading this file right now rumors.txt   Possible rumours (for scrolls or rumour and shopkeepers) sample.txt   A sample file for the random line selecting function silly.txt    Silly monster names for hallucination suffix.txt   Used with 'prefix.txt' to generate names for weapon artifacts